Loading

 You must meet all legal requirements before you can be granted a visa.
 In some circumstances, you may need to undertake a health examination or provide personal identifiers (biometrics).
 The Department will tell you if we need this.
 Do not attend a collection centre or panel doctor unless we have asked you to do so.

-In response to the security situation, the Department increased the number of appointments available for applicants to provide biometrics.
-Appointment availability at the Australian Biometrics Collection Centre in Beirut remains good.
+Appointment availability at the Australian Biometrics Collection Centre in Beirut is good.

 Our panel doctors in Lebanon are operating as normal.